google/flatbuffers/docs/source/Tutorial.md

 The `Monster` table is the main object in our FlatBuffer.
 This will be used as the template to store our `orc` monster.
 We specify some default values for fields, such as `mana:short = 150`.
-All unspecified fields will default to `0` or `NULL`.
+If unspecified, scalar fields (like `int`, `uint`, or `float`) will be given a default of `0` while strings and tables will be given a default of `null`.
 Another thing to note is the line `friendly:bool = false (deprecated);`.
 Since you cannot delete fields from a `table` (to support backwards compatability), you can set fields as `deprecated`, which will prevent the generation of accessors for this field in the generated code.
 Be careful when using `deprecated`, however, as it may break legacy code that used this accessor.

 The `Weapon` table is a sub-table used within our FlatBuffer.
 It is used twice: once within the `Monster` table and once within the `Equipment`